sgfdevices/Bridget/README.md

 # Bridget
-3D Printable Files for SGF Bridget (flatbox rev4-based) controller
+3D Printable Files for SGF Bridget controller.
+The case is a modified version of the Flatbox rev4 by jfedor (https://github.com/jfedor2/flatbox).
+The buttons are a modified version of the Egg On Rice buttons by b1nc (https://github.com/b1nc/Egg-On-Rice-Controller).
+It is designed to fit a Flatbox rev4 PCB without modification.

 Each case requires the following for full assembly:
 1x top case